openattic/openattic/documentation/developer_docs/mercurial.rst

 on BitBucket <https://bitbucket.org/openattic/openattic/>`_.

 A "fork" is a remote Mercurial clone of a repository.
-Every |oA| developer makes code modifications on a local |oA| fork before they are merged into the main repository.
+Every |oA| developer makes code modifications on a local copy (clone) of his fork before they are merged into the main repository.
 See :ref:`developer_contribute` for instructions on how to get your code contributions included in the |oA| main repository.

 It is possible to create a local clone of the |oA| repository by simply running ``hg clone https://bitbucket.org/openattic/openattic``.